yismailuofa/kraken-backend/README.md

 ## Running the app locally

 1. Start mongoDB (depends on your OS)
+2. Navigate to the root directory
-2. Start the api server with `uvicorn api.main:app --host 0.0.0.0 --port 80 --log-level debug --reload`
+3. Start the api server with `uvicorn api.main:app --host 0.0.0.0 --port 80 --log-level debug --reload`

 ## Running the app on Docker

-1. Navigate to the root directory and run `docker-compose up -d`
+1. Navigate to the root directory
+2. Run `docker-compose up -d --build`

 ## Running tests

-1. Navigate to the root directory and run `python3 -m unittest`
+1. Navigate to the root directory
+2. Run `python3 -m unittest`